-[Audio clip] … That was Pastor John at The Southern Baptist Theological Seminary chapel in January of 2014.
-This warning from you, became a tweet, and it became a popular tweet.
-A lot of people retweeted it.
-Pastor John, can you give us a brief synopsis of why this is true.
+That was Pastor John at The Southern Baptist Theological Seminary chapel in January 2014.
+This warning from you, Pastor John, became a tweet, and it became a popular tweet — a lot of people retweeted it.
+Pastor John, can you give us a brief synopsis of why this is true?
 Why is this the case with our ministries?
 Why is the greatest threat to our ministries that we will stop enjoying God?

-And the last thing I would say is: We will do our people great harm if we stop enjoying God, because Hebrews 13:17 says: Let the leaders, let the pastors oversee you with joy, with joy, not with groaning, for that would be of no advantage to you.
-In other words, we will not be of any advantage to our people if we are not enjoying Christ in the ministry of the Word.
+And the last thing I would say is, We will do our people great harm if we stop enjoying God, because Hebrews 13:17 says to let the leaders oversee you “with joy and not with groaning, for that would be of no advantage to you.”
+In other words, we will not be of any advantage to our people if we are not enjoying Christ in the ministry of the word.

-So yes to what I said at SBTS.
-Yes, for the sake of our authenticity in preaching and for the sake of our perseverance in motivation and for the sake of our faithfulness in exegesis and for the good of our people, we have to fight and fight for and find joy every day in God, in God, not in circumstances.
+So, yes to what I said at Southern Baptist Theological Seminary.
+Yes, for the sake of our authenticity in preaching, and for the sake of our perseverance in motivation, and for the sake of our faithfulness in exegesis, and for the good of our people, we have to fight for and find joy every day in God — in God, not in circumstances.
 They are hard, but God is always infinitely worthy of being delighted in.

 And this is a lesson pastors have to learn in seminary, early on, right?

-Well hopefully well early.
+Well, hopefully early.
 I mean, I think the seed for this is given the day you are converted.
-And if we are poorly taught, which too many of us are, if we are poorly taught the seed will just lie there.
+And if we are poorly taught, which too many of us are, the seed will just lay there.
 It won’t grow.
 It won’t flourish.
 It won’t bear fruit.
-But if we are immersed in the Bible and we are well taught, the seed will be discovered and a ten year old can learn these things.
-And so I hope that more and more churches will be clear on this, helping people to fight for joy, understanding the ups and downs of the Christian life so that when guys get to seminary they have got a foundation for this.
-But if that hasn’t happened, then may the Lord grant that as they are in their classes and they are opening the Word, this truth, this theme that is running through Scripture that God is out to do us good and he means to reveal us as the all satisfying treasure, may that come true and through all the Scriptures.
+But if we are immersed in the Bible and we are well taught, the seed will be discovered, and a ten-year-old can learn these things.
+And so, I hope that more and more churches will be clear on this, helping people to fight for joy, understanding the ups and downs of the Christian life so that when guys get to seminary, they have got a foundation for this.
+But if that hasn’t happened, then may the Lord grant that as they are in their classes and they are opening the word, this truth — this theme that is running through Scripture that God is out to do us good, and he means to reveal us as the all-satisfying treasure — would come true and come through all the Scriptures.